 Putting us at risk

-- Theresa May's Brexit negotiations have been an embarrassment while she has been in charge, with her negotiating partners describing her as “delusional”.
+- May's Brexit negotiations have been an embarrassment, with her negotiating partners describing her as “delusional”.

 - The Conservative manifesto has been described as an ‘uncosted shambles’, which leaves future funding of health and social care in doubt.